Dilute Bose gas with three-body interaction: recent results and open questions: The thermodynamic limit

 \subsubsection{Upper bound}

-For the upper bound, we rely on the computations made in~\cite{NamRicTri-21} where the trapped case in the Gross--Pitaevskii regime was dealt with.
-The trapped case corresponds essentially to the Dirichlet boundary condition, to which the computations in~\cite{NamRicTri-21} extend easily.
-Heuristically, the price to pay for localizing $N$ particles in boxes of size $\ell$ is $N \ell^{-2}$, and since we want this error to be sub-leading in the large volume limit, we require
+For the upper bound, we are not able to adapt Dyson's analysis in~\cite{Dyson-57} because the estimate of four\nobreakdash-body contributions based on the ``nearest neighbor technique" becomes very complicated.
+Instead, we follow another approach which requires more regularity conditions on the interaction potential.
+In particular we cannot treat hard-core potentials as in~\cite{Dyson-57}.
+In this approach, we first localize particles in smaller boxes of side length $\ell \ll L$ in order to improve the spectral gap of the kinetic operator.
+Then, in each box, we rely on the computations made in~\cite{NamRicTri-21} where the trapped case in the Gross--Pitaevskii regime was dealt with.
+The trapped case corresponds essentially to the Dirichlet boundary conditions, to which the computations in~\cite{NamRicTri-21} extend easily.
+Heuristically, the price to pay for localizing $N$ particles in boxes of side length $\ell$ is $N \ell^{-2}$, and since we want this error to be subleading in the large volume limit, we require

-Therefore we need to consider boxes of size much larger than the Gross--Pitaevskii length scale.
+Therefore, we need to consider boxes of side length much larger than the Gross--Pitaevskii length scale in order to be able to ignore the dependence on the boundary conditions.
+Indeed, we can take

+where $Y=\rho b_{\cM}(V)^{3/4}\to 0$ is the dimensionless diluteness parameter and $\alpha>0$ is a small constant.
+The main point of the analysis is to show that, at this length scale, the leading order energy remains essentially the same as that of the Gross--Pitaevskii regime.

 Let us briefly explain our choice of ansatz.
-It is easier to work directly in the grand-canonical ensemble, and because we are only interested in the leading order of the energy, by the equivalence of ensembles, it is enough to consider
+Since it is easier to work directly in the grand-canonical ensemble and because we are only interested in the leading order of the energy, by the equivalence of ensembles, it is enough to consider

 acting on the Fock space